 For this recipe, you will use dry beans.
-I use the white cannellini or great northern beans.
-These are a very smooth and delicious bean that pairs beautifully with ham.
+I use white cannellini or great northern beans.
+These are very smooth and delicious bean that pairs beautifully with ham.

-If you wish, you can easily try this same recipe substituting in pinto beans or black beans in place of the white beans.
+If you wish, you can easily try this same recipe substituting pinto beans or black beans in place of white beans.

 These are also delicious dry beans that make a great rich soup packed with protein and flavor.

 What Ham Should I Use in Bean Soup?

 I like using smoked ham hocks since they are so readily available at the meat counter in my grocery store.

 They are also very easy to add to the soup but remove them before serving if you prefer just the beans in the final version.

 You can also use leftover ham bone from a holiday ham glaze recipe if that is more convenient.
 The flavor comes from the bone marrow and the bits of ham left after being served at a family meal.

 If neither of these is available, you can also achieve this flavor with any country ham or ham steak cut into cubes and added in with the beans.